Humalog: 7 things you should know

 - The dosage of Humalog needs to be tailored to each individual.
 Requirements can vary dramatically between people.

-- Humalog must be given with an intermediate or long-acting insulin (as a multiple daily injection regimen) or via a continuous subcutaneous infusion device (only Humalog U-100 can be given via an infusion device.)
+- Humalog must be given with intermediate or long-acting insulin (as a multiple daily injection regimen) or via a continuous subcutaneous infusion device (only Humalog U-100 can be given via an infusion device.)

 - Not to be used to treat diabetes type 2 in children of any age.